Why Digestive Enzymes are Key for Supporting Good Health

 Other protease enzymes included in this formula: Serratia, Peptidase, Papain, Bromelain

-Amylase is a digestive enzyme that converts carbohydrates into usable energy, and promotes complete digestion of starches.
+Amylase is a digestive enzyme that converts carbohydrates into usable energy and promotes complete digestion of starches.*

 Complementary enzymes in this formula: Glucoamylase, Maltase, Invertase

-This enzyme breaks down specific types of carbohydrates found in plant foods that can be difficult to digest, particularly legumes and cruciferous vegetables, including cauliflower, cabbage, and broccoli.
-When you have enough alpha-galactosidase, you can enjoy the health benefits of these nutritious foods.
+This enzyme breaks down specific types of carbohydrates found in plant foods that can be difficult to digest, particularly those in legumes and cruciferous vegetables, including cauliflower, cabbage, and broccoli.
+When you have enough alpha-galactosidase, you can enjoy the health benefits of these nutritious foods.*

 Lipase is a digestive enzyme that breaks down and enables absorption of fats and oils.
 Lipase also helps maintain levels of cholesterol and triglycerides in the blood that are already within the normal range, which is important for heart health.*